G-TARanaki Guitar Festival

 GTaranaki, also known as G-TARanaki, was New Zealand's first international guitar festival held in New Plymouth, Taranaki, New Zealand annually from July 2008.
-The week-long festival brings some of worlds best guitarists to Taranaki to perform, educate and inspire Kiwi guitarists and music fans around New Zealand.
-G-TARanaki features a celebration of all things guitar with guitarists and bands from a range of genres including Rock, Funk, Classical, Jazz, Blues and Metal.
+The week-long festival brings some of the world's best guitarists to Taranaki to perform, educate, and inspire Kiwi guitarists and music fans throughout New Zealand.
+G-TARanaki features a celebration of all things guitar, with guitarists and bands from a range of genres including Rock, Funk, Classical, Jazz, Blues and Metal.